sarakarimi/PlantMap/README.md

 ## Scalable solution
 The main scalable solution in this project is built upon a federated learning architecture, enabling efficient training across distributed datasets while preserving data privacy.
 To support this approach, we leverage the FedN tool, a framework designed for federated learning applications.
 Below, we provide a brief introduction to federated learning and the FedN tool.
+The actual fine-tuning model is also built upon the PyTorch Lightning infrastructure, which allows for the possibility of distributed learning, as well as scalability, without altering the model architecture.

 ### Federated Learning and FedN